Seiko Laurel LJAR601 / 4S29-5000

 The History.
 In the early 1910s, K. Hattori & Co. began importing Swiss calibres, likely from A. Schild, and fitting them with their own enamel dials and cases.
 These Swiss-Japanese hybrids bore the Laurel name for a decade, until a devastating earthquake in 1923 destroyed Kintarō Hattori’s Seikosha factory.
 When the factory was rebuilt a year later, Hattori honoured its workers by changing the name of the watches to Seiko.

 The Influence.
 Hattori’s 1913 Japanese-made enamel dial is dripping with Swiss influence, because, frankly put, it’s all the world knew at the time.
 Your choice of watch was Swiss or Swiss.
-But Hattori hoped to changed that, and piece by piece he did.
-It would take 43 years, but Seiko eventually produced their own in-house movement, and now they’re arguably the most vertically integrated, or “in-house” across all sectors, watch company in the world.
+But Hattori hoped to change that, and piece by piece he did.
+It would take 43 years, but Seiko eventually produced their own in-house watch, and now they’re arguably the most vertically integrated, or “in-house” across all sectors, watch company in the world.
 They grow their own quartz crystals - what more do you want?

 The Design.
 This is one of the elaborate Laurels from the neo-vintage collection.
 The obvious comparison is the LJAK600.
 While the changes are subtle, they’re numerous.
 The Breguet numbers have been swapped for Roman numerals, but not wanting to be totally Breguet-less, the LJAR has Breguet hands!
 The dial showcases an intricate flinqué pattern throughout, and the addition of a power reserve indicator is always welcome on a manual-wind piece.